 The US has statistics on how many defensive gun uses per year there are.
 The oldest data was from 2019, when there were 751 incidents.

 The following year marks an almost insignificant fall, considering these 673 incidents happened in the pandemic times.
 In 2022, so far, there have been 16 gun self-defense incidents already.
+Self-defense is sometimes hard to prove, so people have to hire lawyers, which can be expensive.
+It brings on an interesting dilemma – is it better to be assaulted or broke?

 11. There were 1,453 defensive gun use deaths in 2020.